-From the architect.
+Text description provided by the architects.
 Grimshaw, in association with Atkins, are redesigning Newport Station as part of a citywide regeneration masterplan by Newport Unlimited.
 As Newport is the first city reached by passengers between England and Cardiff, the station is a highly visible structure.
 Network Rail were keen that the new station should provide a striking civic building that would provide a gateway opportunity not only to Newport, but to Wales herself.

 Newport is bisected by the railway tracks.
 As a result, each half of the city has developed its own character.
 Grimshaw’s design embraces this divide, creating two major new concourses.
 The North Concourse will be on the civic side of the city and focus on the needs of commuters.
 The South Concourse, on the commercial side, will be for connecting travellers, daytrippers and tourists.
 Each terminal’s function is reflected in the distribution of ancillary facilities around the station.